St Martin Yacht Charter Guide | Leeward Islands

-St. Martin is the perfect place to begin your Caribbean adventure, with its ideal proximity to neighbouring islands, you are able to circumnavigate the neighbouring islands of Saint Barthelemy (St. Bart's), Anguilla, Saba, Sint Eustatius, Saint Kitts and Nevis.
+St Martin / Sint Marteen is the perfect place to begin your Caribbean adventure, with its ideal proximity to neighbouring islands, you are able to circumnavigate the neighbouring islands of Saint Barthelemy (St. Bart's), Anguilla, Saba, Sint Eustatius, Saint Kitts and Nevis.

-The island has become one of the centres of the Caribbean yachting industry and home to some of the world’s most extravagant mega-yachts.
-The St. Martin 12-meter Regatta at Great Bay in Philipsburg also makes traditional America’s Cup yachts available to visitors for regattas and charters, and allows the visitors to help sail them.
+The island has become one of the centers of the Caribbean yachting industry and home to some of the world’s most extravagant mega-yachts.
+The St. Martin 12-meter Regatta at Great Bay in Philipsburg also makes traditional Americas Cup yachts available to visitors for regattas and charters, and allows the visitors to help sail them.

 Motor Yachts are a fantastic option for chartering in the Caribbean as their increased speed and power allow them to cruise between islands regularly, meaning you can see as much of this beautiful area as possible.
 The luxury is increased, with jacuzzis, pools, flydecks and bars, making your charter as memorable as possible.

 Sailing yachts are the traditional option, and the ideal choice for those who love chartering with a sail over their heads.
-Sleek and elegent, they draw attention wherever they go for being modern day versions of their ancestors which used to sail this area centuries ago.
+Sleek and elegant, they draw attention wherever they go for being modern-day versions of their ancestors who used to sail this area centuries ago.

 Catamarans provide increased space, comfort and practicality.
-Their large decks mean there is plenty of places to kick back and relax while your crew are preparing you some freshly caught fish and a glass of wine.
+Their large decks mean there is plenty of places to kick back and relax while your crew prepares some freshly caught fish and a glass of wine.

 If you love being in control and want to get up in the morning and strike off in the opposite direction, bareboat chartering could just be for you.
 Explore the sandy beaches and tranquil waters of this amazing destination by yourself, anchoring where you want, when you want.